appwrite/templates/node/storage-cleaner/README.md

 Storage cleaner function to remove all files older than X number of days from the specified bucket.

 ## 🧰 Usage
+Make sure Entrypoint is pointing to main.js eg:(src/main.js) and "npm install" is in the build commands if done manually

 ### GET /